Qalisa/IaC/README.md

 ### Startup
 - `git clone {this repo}`
-- Launch VSCode Task `1.
-Install kubespray requirements`
-- Launch VSCode Task `2.
-Install Ansible dev-tools`
+- Launch VSCode Task `⛏1.
+Install Ansible & tools`
-- Launch VSCode Task `3a. ⛏ Install Ansible requirements`
+- Launch VSCode Task `⛏2a.
+Install IaC requirements`
 - Create a `./.ansible-vault-pw` file, containing a password to secure all the secrets related to this stack within ansible vault technology
 - Configure:
   - As documented in `./ansible/inventories/group_vars/all/vars`, create `./ansible/inventories/group_vars/all/vault` file, and fill accordingly
   - Customize `./ansible/inventories/production/group_vars/all/01-IaC.yml` as needed
   - (Optional) Encrypt `./ansible/inventories/group_vars/all/vault` using VSCode Task `🔒 Ansible Vault: Encrypt`
 - (Optional) You might want to opt-out of certain services by commenting roles within `./ansible/playbooks/site.yml`
-- Launch VSCode Tasks `🚀 Install: K8s`, then `🚀 Install: Services`
+- Launch VSCode Tasks `🚀 Install: K3s`, then `🚀 Install: Services`

-### How to upgrade from latest kubespray
-- Launch VSCode Task `⛏🔄 Upgrade Ansible requirements`
-- Compare `./requirements.txt`, `./ansible/inventories/production*` with kubespray's repo (https://github.com/kubernetes-sigs/kubespray/tree/master/inventory/sample/group_vars) and merge accordingly

 ## Overlook of available services
 Once cluster is setup, you can review all availables services through `book.<root_domain>`.